kailash-manasarovar/statement/docs/timeline/2026/july.md

 - They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics, perhaps that was even the song title: *You're mine!*.
 - At the house, they were implying (online on social media, on Netflix Snoopy videos and then when Netflix stopped working on the Snoopy videos on YouTube) that Bibi was watching me in the house.
 - Things I did in the house were repeated back at me so I know for sure they really are watching.
-- They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago, when I thought I wasn't being watched 24/7.
+- They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago in Carrer Furs, when I had no idea I was being watched 24/7.
 - The instruction that I should dress well all the time, even at home, because I'm being watched all the time and assessed for rescue and Israeli immigration.
-- This meme I'm still seeing in Cauterets in September 2026!
+- This online meme is something I'm still seeing in Cauterets in September 2026!
 And I know they're watching me here too.
-- It's everywhere, constant, and especially in places I stay in which are booked long in advance.
+- They're all over me, all the time, everywhere I go, it's constant, and especially in places I stay in which I booked long in advance.
-- I've stopped doing that now.
 - Getting over my "planning habit" has been one small benefit to me of all this madness.
+- A Jewish-looking woman on the bus back from our Sunday excursion asks me the sort of questions a person assessing you for immigration might ask.
+- Carolina (a Polish woman from Australia - who may have kept changing her accent from Aussie to German, bizarrely) played the "bridge manager" role and was one of the few course participants who lived in the same housing estate - like Vincent and his mum.
+- Because of that I do wonder if Vincent was the surgeon and Carolina was the nurse for sedated surgery, but who knows.
+I guess we'll be finding out.

 ### Involving the locals